Sibiu Travel Guide: Top Things to Do & Places to Visit

 Sibiu is a great place to set up base for a couple of days and experience some of the best things to do in Romania and especially to visit Transylvania since it's ideally located and well connected in the region.

-So now let's see some of the best places to visit around Sibiu:
+So now let's see some of the most beautiful places to visit around Sibiu:

 It's a thrilling road trip and the scenery is breathtaking!
-The road's highest point is at Balea Lake at 2,042m where you can go for a walk, have lunch and enjoy the cool fresh air.
-During winter the Balea Ice Hotel
+The road's highest point is at Balea Lake at 2,042m where you can go for a walk, have lunch, and enjoy the cool fresh air.
+During winter the Balea Ice Hotel is here which is an experience in and of itself!

 The spectacular part of the road is open for driving only from 1 July - 30 October.
 Outside this period there's a cable car that will take you to Balea Lake.